Certified Executive Pastry Chef®

 - Minimum Education and Continuing Education Hours: High school diploma/GED plus 150 hours of continuing education.
 If you do not have a high school diploma/GED, 250 hours of continuing education are required.
 Hours earned for mandatory courses and/or refreshers are included in the minimum CEH requirement.

-- Minimum Work Experience: Three years as a Pastry Chef in charge of food production in a foodservice operation.
+- Minimum Work Experience: Five years as a Pastry Chef in charge of food production in a foodservice operation.
 Must have supervised at least three full time people in the preparation of food.
 Experience must be within the past 10 years.
 Employment Documentation Forms

 Understanding the Certification Process